ClaraVnk/python-package/readme.md

 ## 🔧 1. `install_publish_alias.sh`

-This script installs a global shell alias (`publish_py`) that allows you to quickly publish your package from any project folder.
+This script installs a global shell alias (`publishpy`) that allows you to quickly publish your package from any project folder.

 ### 📦 Installation